jhocast/Cybersecurity/README.md

   ## CreateVMS
   1. The Virtual Machines can be provisioned in the same manner.
 [VM Creation Images:](./images/CreateVM)
   2. Once the VMs are provisioned the Load Balancer can be created.
-[Load Balancer Creation:](./images/CreateLoadBalancer.png)
+[Load Balancer Creation:](./images/CreateLoadBalancer.PNG)
   3. Once the Load Balancer is created add Web-1 and Web-2 to a newly created Backend pool.
-[Backend Pool Creation:](./images/BackEndPool.png)
+[Backend Pool Creation:](./images/BackEndPool.PNG)
+  4. A load balancing rules is then created to manage the flow of traffic.
+[Load Balance Rule:](./images/LoadBalanceRule.PNG)
 </details>